-Chapter 13 is a referred to as a reorganization bankruptcy because it allows you to reorganize your debts and pay them off through a repayment plan.
-This includes any missed mortgage payments.
-In fact, you are required to cure your mortgage arrears through your plan if you intend to keep the house.
-(Learn more about the repayment plan in Chapter 13 bankruptcy.)
+Chapter 13 is a reorganization bankruptcy that allows you to restructure your debts through a repayment plan.
+Unlike Chapter 7, Chapter 13 has a mechanism to catch up on missed mortgage payments.
+In fact, curing your mortgage arrears through your Chapter 13 repayment plan is required if you intend to keep the house.

-Depending on your income, your Chapter 13 plan can last anywhere between three to five years.
-However, it usually can’t exceed five years.
-This means that you can cure your mortgage arrears by paying only a small portion of the default each month.
+The length of your Chapter 13 plan can be from three to five years.
+However, it can’t exceed five years.
+Most people can cure mortgage arrears by paying a small portion of the default each month.
 If you continue to pay your mortgage during your Chapter 13, you will be current on your payments when you complete your plan.
 As a result, filing for Chapter 13 bankruptcy provides an easy and efficient way to stop foreclosure and catch up on missed mortgage payments.

 Example.
-Jack could not afford to pay his mortgage because of a temporary job loss.
-He is currently $18,000 behind in mortgage payments.
-Now, he has found another job and can resume making mortgage payments.
-However, his mortgage lender is not providing him an affordable way to cure his default and is preparing to foreclose on the house.
-If Jack files for Chapter 13 bankruptcy, his lender can no longer proceed with the foreclosure and he can cure his default by paying $300 (assuming zero interest) to the lender in his Chapter 13 plan over the next 60 months.
-However, keep in mind that Jack’s total plan payment may be more than $300 because of administrative fees, interest, or other debts he has to pay back.
+Jack couldn’t afford to pay his mortgage because of a temporary job loss and is $18,000 behind in mortgage payments.
+Now that he’s working again, he can resume making mortgage payments.
+If Jack files for Chapter 13 bankruptcy, he can cure his default by paying $300 (plus interest) to the lender in his Chapter 13 plan over the next 60 months, plus any other required amounts.

 Learn more about what happens to your home, mortgage, second mortgages, and more in Your Home and Mortgage in Chapter 13 Bankruptcy.